Estimated reading time: 6 minutes

 Food for thought: Do the big givers in your church get preferential treatment?

-Church staff should continually be looking for ways to improve operational processes and systems that affect the church experience for volunteers, visitors, congregants and employees.
+Church staff should continually look for ways to improve operational processes and systems that affect the church experience for members, volunteers, and employees.

 Church leaders and employees should take measures to proactively communicate any information that would benefit others and improve the church or work experience.

-Food for thought: Do you hoard information that should be shared with others because it makes you feel empowered?
+Food for thought: Do you hoard information that should be shared with others because it makes you feel important?

 Church employees will comply with all policies as set forth by the ministry.